priyans619/Songify-Music-App/README.md

 6.**Search Functionality** - Users can start typing artists or song names, and results based on their search will show up.

 ## Future Work
-1. **Explore** - User will be able to select the genre for paricular song .
+1. **Explore** - User will be able to select the genre for particular song .
 Users will able to see top songs in their country.

 ## Contributing
 1.Fork it (https://github.com/priyans619/Songify-Music-App/fork)